kalash-76/G5-Ring-Signature/README.md

 ## Instructions

 ### Install
-- Run `pip install` on modules: pycryptodome & bitarray
+- Run `pip install` on modules that return a `ModuleNotFoundError`

 ### Run
 - `python signature.py`

+This will run the demonstration sample code based on the classes and methods I coded.